UOL-COLS/ProcessingPAL/README.md

 # ProcessingPAL
+Processing PAL has been developed by Charlotte Edwardson (University of Leicester) and Shashidar Ette (University of Leicester).

 Processing PAL is an application (Java) to process data collected from the activPAL device.
 This application uses the events.csv files.
 It uses a validated algorithm to isolate valid waking wear data from everything else e.g., time in bed (which includes sleep), prolonged non-wear and invalid data